 Amazon’s workers are demanding safer working conditions and secure jobs.
 During the strike, the workers will leave the warehouse facility and protest outside.
 The strike will last for six hours.

 The workers are asking the tech retail giant to make temporary jobs into full-time jobs — to make all benefits available for all employees.
 They also want the company to reduce quotas, which are considered unsafe for the workers.
+And they demand for their corporate works to be able to work remote.

 With regards to quota, Amazon workers are required to meet a specific quota of products to be moved, which fluctuates during the holiday rush.
 Workers hustle around the warehouse floor to meet the demands.
 If a worker is not able to meet his or her quota, the company have grounds to fire him or her.